How We are Run

 is Chairperson of the Board.
 Marian is a senior executive with extensive experience across financial services with specific skills in Private and Corporate Banking and Insolvency.

 has been a board member since November 2020.
 She is the current Chief Executive Officer of the Muiríosa Foundation, a service for people with intellectual disabilities in the Midlands.

 has a professional background in nursing and is currently a disability advocate, an independent consultant with twenty years' experience advocating for autism and severe intellectual disability.

-was appointed as a director in November 2020 and is the parent of a person with intellectual disabilities.
+John was appointed as a director in November 2020.
+He is company secretary of Inclusion Ireland and is the parent of a person with intellectual disabilities.
 He has 20 years company director experience in advertising, marketing, communications, digital and brand.

 has experience of working with Inclusion Ireland on three research projects where he has earned a Certificate in Research.
 He is a former ambassador for the Trinity Centre for People with Intellectual Disability and works for A& L Goodbody where he sits on the Disability Committee.

 is a parent of a person with intellectual disabilities and was appointed as Director of the Company in July 2020.
 She volunteers as Chairperson of the Irish Fragile X Society.
 She is a passionate disability advocate and has a NUI Certificate in Disability Studies.